Blog Listen About Listen Free →

 Build Your Team Early

-Most people hire a divorce attorney and stop there.
-That’s a mistake.
 Your attorney handles the legal strategy.
 But who’s handling the financial strategy?
 Who’s modeling what your life actually looks like five years after the divorce — not just the day you sign?

 That’s where a Certified Divorce Financial Analyst (CDFA) comes in.
-Adding a CDFA to your team is the single highest-ROI decision most divorcing people can make.
-In one case, I identified $300,000 to $350,000 in premarital assets that were about to be incorrectly classified as marital property and split.
-That’s not someone “winning” the divorce.
-That’s someone getting an accurate divorce.
+And I’ll be blunt: adding a CDFA to your team is the single highest-ROI decision most divorcing people can make.

 Understanding What You Own: Marital vs. Separate Property